Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/brainstorm-gear-ratio.typ

   )
 )

+The last important factor that goes into a drivetrain is the gear ratio that is used.
+Gear ratios affect the torque and speed output of a subsystem, and is a critical part of drivetrain creation.
 We used a publicly available spreadsheet #footnote([#link("https://docs.google.com/spreadsheets/d/1RSoLv3tnpiCgFyHb0QayxK-42r9MgVRD_4QQmeFM618/edit#gid=0")]) to help us collect the data needed for each gear ratio.

 #nb_admonition(type: "equation")[
   $"Gear Ratio" = "# Driven Gear Teeth"/"# Driving Gear Teeth" = "Driven : Driving"$